 - Place chicken into a roasting tin and cook in the oven for 50 minutes.

 - Brush the remaining compound butter over the chicken and also bast the chicken with its own juices.

 - Turn up the temperature to 200°C and cook for another 10-15 minutes until the skin is browned and the internal temperature of the chicken reaches 75°C.

 - Let the chicken rest for 5 minutes before serving.

 - The Preparation and Cooking Time does not include time for marinating the chicken

-- Stuffing the chicken cavity of lemon, garlic and onions help to infuse flavours into the chicken and also keeps the meat juicy.
+- Stuffing the chicken cavity with lemon, garlic and onions help to infuse flavours into the chicken and also keeps the meat juicy.

 - Spreading a layer of compound butter underneath the skin helps to keep the chicken breast extra moist and adds an extra boost of flavour as well.

 - Make sure the chicken reaches an internal temperature of 75°C before removing it from the oven.
-You can check the temperature by using a cooking thermometer and inserting to the thickest part of the chicken without touching bones.
+You can check the temperature by using a cooking thermometer and inserting it into the thickest part of the chicken without touching the bones.